-- 30. The primary responsibility for the prevention and detection of fraud is with management.
+- 34. The primary responsibility for the prevention and detection of fraud is with management.
 Management must ensure that they promote an anti-fraud culture and assess the risk of fraud, bribery and corruption.
-They must ensure appropriate controls are in place to minimise the risk of fraud, for example, this could include establishing procedures, authorisation limits and segregating duties.
+They must ensure appropriate controls are in place to minimise the risk of fraud, for example, this could include establishing procedures, fraud awareness training, authorisation limits and segregating duties. - 35.
 Management must ensure the controls are operating as expected and are being complied with.
 They must ensure that adequate levels of checks are included in working practices, particularly financial.
-It is important that duties are organised in such a way that no one person can carry out a complete transaction without some form of checking or intervention process being built into the system. - 31.
-Management must also ensure that the development of new policies, strategies and initiatives are fraud-proofed by engaging with Counter Fraud Specialists to support the assessment of the fraud risks.
+It is important that duties are organised in such a way that no one person can carry out a complete transaction without some form of checking or intervention process being built into the system. - 36.
+Management must ensure that where there is a risk of fraud and error that the relevant risks are captured within their directorate / service risk register with mitigating controls/ actions to ensure the opportunity of fraud and error is sufficiently mitigated. - 37.
+Management must ensure the development of new policies, strategies and initiatives are fraud-proofed by engaging with Counter Fraud Specialists to support the assessment of the fraud risks.